How to Make a Cold Call for a Networking Meeting

 1. Make every effort to generate referrals and solid leads.
-Good prospects include LinkedIn connections, former supervisors and co-workers, college faculty and classmates, family contacts, members of professional groups, fellow parishioners, neighbors, and everyone you can think of who might be able to help.
+Good prospects include LinkedIn connections, former supervisors and coworkers, college faculty and classmates, family contacts, members of professional groups, fellow parishioners, neighbors, and everyone you can think of who might be able to help.

 4. Mention how you are connected.
-If you haven't been referred to your contact, part of your leading statement should include a reference to any commonality in your background.
+If you haven't been referred to your contact, part of your leading statement should include a reference to any commonality in your backgrounds.
 For example, you might mention that you attended the same college, belong to the same professional association, participated in online discussions for the same group, or grew up in the same area.

 6. Ask for help and advice, not for an interview.
 With cold contacts, your reason for reaching out to the individual should be for advice and to arrange a consultation.
-You should never ask a potential networking contact who doesn't know you yet to get you an interview.
+You should never ask a potential networking contact (who doesn't know you yet) to get you an interview.

-10. Follow up your call with a thank you communication expressing gratitude for any advice that you have received.
+10. Follow up your call with a thank you communication expressing gratitude for any advice received.
 Provide any additional information that might help your contact to gain a further appreciation of your background.
 Include a link to a personal website or LinkedIn profile that contains work samples and recommendations.
 Review this list of thank you letter examples for a variety of circumstances.

 Cold calling isn’t just for networking contacts.
 Even though it isn’t always easy, cold calling can help get you noticed by employers and aid career networking.
 With planning and persistence you may be able to engage employers on a more meaningful level than you could using online messaging and email alone.